History of the Calvinist–Arminian debate: Jacobus Arminius and the Synod of Dort

-Jacobus Arminius enrolled at Leiden University, and after five years of education traveled in the early 1580s to study in Geneva.
+Jacobus Arminius enrolled at Leiden University, and after five years of education he traveled in the early 1580s to study in Geneva, Switzerland.
 Theodore Beza was the chairman of theology at the university there.
-Beza later defended Arminius by saying "let it be known to you that from the time Arminius returned to us from Basel, his life and learning both have so approved themselves to us, that we hope the best of him in every respect…" In late 1587, at the age of 28, Arminius returned to Amsterdam to fulfill his desire to be a pastor.
+Beza later defended Arminius by saying "let it be known to you that from the time Arminius returned to us from Basel, his life and learning both have so approved themselves to us, that we hope the best of him in every respect…" In late 1587 Arminius returned to Amsterdam to fulfill his desire to be a pastor.

-Arminius' entry into the predestination debate in Amsterdam was two years after his return, when he was asked by city officials to refute a modified form of Beza's Lapsarianism.
-According to historic tradition, Arminius' study of the Scriptures led him to the conclusion that the Bible did not support Calvinism.
+Arminius' entry into the predestination debate in Amsterdam was two years after his return, when he was asked by city officials to refute a modified form of Beza's lapsarianism.
+According to tradition, Arminius' study of the Scriptures led him to conclude that the Bible did not support Calvinism.
 Other scholars believe that Arminius never accepted Beza's views, even while a student at Geneva.
 Arminius avoided adding to the controversy apart from two incidents regarding sermons on Romans 7 and Romans 9.

 When Arminius received his doctorate and professorship of theology at Leiden in 1603, the debate over Calvinism came back to life.
 Conflicts over predestination had appeared early in the Dutch Reformed Church, but "these had been of a local nature, occurring between two fellow ministers, for instance, but since the appointment of Jacobus Arminius as a professor at Leyden University (1603) the strife had moved to the place where the education of future ministers took place."
 Arminius taught that Calvinist predestination and unconditional election made God the author of evil.
-Instead, Arminius insisted, God's election was an election of believers and therefore was conditioned on faith.
+Instead, Arminius insisted God's election was an election of believers and therefore was conditioned on faith.
 Furthermore, Arminius argued, God's exhaustive foreknowledge did not require a doctrine of determinism.

 Arminius and his followers believed that a national synod should confer, to win tolerance for their views.
 His opponents in the Dutch Reformed Church maintained the authority of local synods and denied the necessity of a national convention.
 When the States of Holland called together the parties, Arminius's opponents, led by his colleague Franciscus Gomarus, accused him not only of the teaching of the doctrines characteristic of Arminianism as it would become (see below), but also of errors on the authority of Scripture, the Trinity, original sin, and works salvation.
 These charges Arminius denied, citing agreement with both Calvin and Scripture.
 Arminius was acquitted of any doctrinal error.
-He then accepted an invitation to a "friendly conference" with Gomarus but his health caused the conference to end prematurely.
-Two months later, on 19 October 1609, Jacobus Arminius died.
+He then accepted an invitation to a "friendly conference" with Gomarus, but his health caused the conference to end prematurely.
+Two months later, on 19 October 1609, Arminius died.